 1. Security Models Vary Between Cloud and On-Prem/Colocation/Edge

-Achieving the right balance between on-premises/colocation/edge and cloud cyber-security technology can be a daunting task.
+Achieving the right balance between on-premises/colocation/edge and cloud enterprise security technology can be a daunting task.
 It’s important to look at the differences between these two cyber-security models.
 Many organizations are beginning to realize there’s a “lot of daylight” between cloud and on-premises/colocation/edge models.
 The security models are very dissimilar and an expert in on-prem IT security will have to acquire new skills in order to be able to work cloud security.
 The reverse is more true as on-prem security offers significant challenges to a cloud security expert.

 2. Security Audit and Scanning Tools Needed

-Finding security and DCIM software tools (audit and scanning) that cater to cloud and on-premises/co-location/edge technologies can pose a challenge.
+Finding security and data center infrastructure management (DCIM) software tools (audit and scanning) that cater to cloud and on-premises/co-location/edge technologies can pose a challenge.
 While many enterprises lean towards cloud-based application security and shy away from on-prem tools, some still use such devices or at least a combination of on-prem tools and a cloud-based service.
 These are motivated by the need for the control offered by on-prem tools and (for some) the need for complex system customization and integrations, which fall short with many cloud solutions.
 While most cloud solutions are configurable, many are too rigid to be heavily customized and integrated with legacy systems.

 A look at on-premises solutions reveal several shortcomings.
 For one, on-prem tools typically call for specialized expertise to install and operate.
 Security experts who are qualified to install, configure and maintain these tools–and respond to the information they return can be expensive and unavailable.